grsbe/10dmg/readme.md

-A julia project to calculate damage distributions in warhammer
+A pythonproject to calculate damage distributions in warhammer